alireza-ebadi/weather-forecast/README.md

 ## This project is developed to predict the weather trend in 210 major US cities for the next 50 years  and find their match with current climate conditions.

 ### The best match is determined using the normalized temperature and percipitation residuals.
 A sample city is provided below.
-One can run the code to get the results for any of the avilable 210 US cities.
+One can run the [notebook](weather-forecast.ipynb) to get the results for any of the avilable 210 US cities.

 ![Sample](Boston_Massachusetts_2070.png?raw=true)